Josh White: Signature guitars

 "Earlier this year, the present double parabolic form was perfected after extensive consultations with professional guitarists including the pioneering guitar folk singer, Josh White.

 "Ovation Instruments unveiled their new line of acoustical guitars at a reception and dinner held last month at the Hotel America, Hartford, Conn.
 In a program which featured demonstrations by White, one of Americas best-known folk singers, and the Balladeers, a new, young, singing group; and remarks by Charles Kaman, president of Kaman Aircraft Corporation, parent company of Ovation Instruments, and Jim D. Gurley, program manager of Ovation Instruments, the features of the Ovation guitar models were presented to 300 representatives of the press and the music industry.

-"Josh White, playing Ovation's "Josh White" model—declared to be the first guitar which the famous folk singer has ever endorsed—held the crowd spellbound.
-His thirty-minute performance brought forth every nuance of the instrument's unique capability to render clear treble and deep resonant bass notes.
-Closing the show with a family ensemble with his two daughters, Mr. White brought down the house.
-It was one of the rare occasions when he and his children, though all professionals, have played together as a group."

 Fingernail problems

 White had a hands-on influence on Ovation.
 White used to come to the factory.
 His fingernails were brittle and prone to cracking due to psoriasis, a condition that got worse as he grew older.
 Ovation's subassembly foreman, Al Glemboski, made a cast of White's fingers, from which he made a set of fiberglass nails.
 White glued on these false nails with an industrial glue, Eastman 910, which would later be marketed as Super Glue.
 He returned to the factory every other month for a new set of nails.